dangrammer/giggy-frontend/README.md

   3. use text editor and/or terminal to navigate into `giggy-frontend` directory
   4. run `npm install` (or `npm i`) in terminal to install necessary dependencies
-  5. run `npm start` in terminal to launch the app in browser (6. following prompt, enter `y` in terminal to run frontend on alternate port)
+  5. run `npm start` in terminal to launch the app in browser

+  *_Note: If backend server is already running, it will be running on http://localhost:3000/.
+After running `npm start`, follow prompt and enter `y` in terminal to run frontend on alternate port._